mathworks-ref-arch/matlab-on-azure/releases/R2019a_and_older/online-licensing-instructions.md

 ## Step 4.
 Launch MATLAB

 Double-click the MATLAB icon on the instance desktop to launch MATLAB.
+The first time you start MATLAB you will get a login dialog.
+Enter a valid MathWorks Account email address and password and click **Sign In**.
 If you have the correct license rights, MATLAB starts.
 For more information, see [Configure MATLAB Licensing on the Cloud](http://www.mathworks.com/support/cloud/configure-matlab-licensing-on-the-cloud.html).

->**Note**:It may take a few minutes for MATLAB to start.
+>**Note**:It may take a few minutes for activation to complete and MATLAB to start.
 You will experience this delay only the first time you start MATLAB.

 # Additional Information